Julian J. Dominquez Advises Parents How to Deal with the Broken System, Los Angeles County’s Department of Children and Family Services

 The Problem of “False Reporting” by DCFS Social Workers

-The National Safe Child Show, hosted by Tammi Stefano, interviewed Julian J. Dominquez, the author of A Culture of Fear: An Inside Look at Los Angeles County’s Department of Children & Family Services by Sbpra Books.
+The National Safe Child Show, hosted by Tammi Stefano, interviewed Julian J. Dominguez, the author of A Culture of Fear: An Inside Look at Los Angeles County’s Department of Children & Family Services by Sbpra Books.

-Julian J. Dominquez, is a former social worker for LA County Child and Family Services.
+Julian J. Dominguez, is a former social worker for LA County Child and Family Services.
 Jerry, as he requested to be addressed in the interview, recently left his career of 18 years with DCFS which included working as an emergency response worker, family maintenance and reunification worker and a dependency investigator.
 In addition, he created and conducts training for child welfare and other support agencies and is a licensed marriage and family therapist.

 Tammi begins this interview by discussing “false reporting”: